nogibjj/Nakiyah_IndividualProject2/README.md

 ## Purpose of this project

 ## Project Overview
-# ETL Pipeline Project
+### ETL Pipeline Project

 This project implements an ETL (Extract, Transform, Load) pipeline using Rust.
 It processes data from external public datasets and stores it in a SQLite database.
 The key stages of the pipeline are as follows:

-## Extract

-- Data is fetched from a public GitHub repository and loaded into a local CSV file.
+1. Extract: Data is fetched from a public GitHub repository and loaded into a local CSV file.

-## Transform & Load

-- The CSV file is cleaned and pre-processed to ensure the data is structured correctly and ready for analysis.
+2. Transform & Load: The CSV file is cleaned and pre-processed to ensure the data is structured correctly and ready for analysis.

-- The cleaned data is then loaded into a SQLite `.db` file, where it can be efficiently queried for further analysis.
+The cleaned data is then loaded into a SQLite `.db` file, where it can be efficiently queried for further analysis.

-## Querying

-- SQL queries are verified to ensure they return the expected results, such as retrieving the top 20 rows from a specific table.
+3. Querying: SQL queries are verified to ensure they return the expected results, such as retrieving the top 20 rows from a specific table.

-## Testing
+### Testing

 - A suite of unit tests is executed using Python's subprocess module to simulate the full pipeline.
 - Each stage of the ETL process is tested, validating the CRUD (Create, Read, Update, Delete) operations.